StathopoulosLab/SegmentTrack_v4.0/README.md

 - Install SegmentTrack_v4.0:
-	Clone the repository and put all the files in a folder, then open a terminal (or the cmd command prompt for Windows users) and move into the folder and run the command 'python3 setup1.py build_ext --inplace' and then run 'python3 setup2.py build_ext --inplace' This will compile the Cython files.
+	Clone the repository and put all the files in a folder, then open a terminal (or the cmd command prompt for Windows users) and move into the folder and run the command 'python3 setup1.py build_ext --inplace' and then run 'python3 setup2.py build_ext --inplace'.
+	This will compile the Cython files.

 - Run SegmentTrack_v4.0: